Trump sabotaging GOP on his way out of office with push to overturn election

 “Let’s say you get Raffensperger to commit fraud and get you the 11,000 votes — what does that even get you?” said the Republican official in frequent touch with the White House.
 “You still need three other states.
 I don’t understand what the ‘win’ is here.
 There’s no strategy.”

 Trump has been focused on reversing the outcomes in other states, too — including Arizona and Pennsylvania.
-But of the states where Biden notched narrow wins, only Georgia has a Republican governor and secretary of state, a fact Trump has falsely assumed could work to his advantage.
+But of the states where Biden notched narrow wins, only Georgia has a Republican governor and secretary of state, a fact Trump has assumed could work to his advantage.
 Elections officials in several other battlegrounds where he contested his defeat said the president has not reached out to them as he did to Raffensperger.

-In private conversations with advisers and associates, Trump has been fixated on a handful of states and ticking through various ways he believes he was robbed in each of them, according to one adviser who spoke to the president about the issue last week.
+In private conversations with advisers and associates, Trump has been fixated on a handful of states and ticking through various ways he says he was robbed in each of them, according to one adviser who spoke to the president about the issue last week.

 “Most everyone doesn’t want to talk to him about it anymore,” this adviser said.
 “He’s a broken record.”